ramblin-dev/django-andablog/docs/install-usage.rst

 Optional Dependencies
 ---------------------

-* South, if your site uses Django 1.6

 * `A Markitup compatible filter package <https://pypi.python.org/pypi/django-markitup#the-markitup-filter-setting>`_ such as Markdown or Textile to have HTML markup in your blog posts